Harmon Craig: University of Chicago

 Harmon Craig studied geology and chemistry at the University of Chicago.
 In 1944, he joined the U.S. Navy, serving as a communications and radar officer during World War II.
 After the war, he continued his education at University of Chicago, working with Nobel Laureate Harold Urey.
 Craig credits Urey with giving him valuable advice on how to choose scientific problems: "If you go into a project, it's got to be a scientific problem that has rooms that continue into other rooms."

-Craig earned his Ph.D. in 1951, with The geochemistry of the stable carbon isotopes, a thesis on carbon isotope geochemistry.
+Craig earned his PhD in 1951, with The geochemistry of the stable carbon isotopes, a thesis on carbon isotope geochemistry.

-Craig created his thesis to find the measurement of ancient sea temperature.
-Craig used the carbon dioxide released from calcium carbonate fossils as a basis for future researches involving the carbon system.
+Craig's thesis intended to determine the temperature of ancient seas.
+Craig used the carbon dioxide released from calcium carbonate fossils as a basis for future research involving the carbon system.
 The masses of carbon dioxide that are produced by ^{18}O and ^{16}O were used to calculate respective masses.
-Craig's study of the carbon isotope produced corrections that deal with mass fractionation and radiocarbon ages.
+Craig's study of carbon isotopes produced corrections that address mass fractionation and radiocarbon ages.
 Craig's thesis work is considered a foundational accomplishment for its studies of ^{13}C and ^{12}C in a wide range of natural materials, including everything from ocean water to the atmosphere; volcanic gases; plants, coal, diamonds, and petroleum; sediments, igneous rocks and meteorites.
-His theory has been applied to applications as varied as determining food chains and the identifying the sources of stone for ancient statues.
+His theory has been applied to problems as varied as determining food chains and identifying the sources of stone for ancient statues.
 Karl Turekian has stated that "Craig's 35-year-old dissertation is still the measure of all subsequent work in the field."

 Craig joined the Enrico Fermi Institute at the University of Chicago as a research associate in 1951.

 In 1953, Urey and Craig published results showing that chondrites, meteors from the Solar System, did not have a single fixed composition, as had been assumed.
-After carrying out analyses of the chemical composition of hundreds of different meteorites, they reported that chondrites fell into two distinguishable groups, high iron (H) and low iron (L) chondrites.
+After conducting analyses of the chemical composition of hundreds of meteorites, they reported that chondrites fell into two distinct groups: high-iron (H) and low-iron (L) chondrites.
 Their work "underscored the value of reliable chemical data" and led to significant improvements in data analysis in the field.
 It led to a better understanding of the materials and processes involved in forming planets.